sjlutterbie/storychain-dev-notes/userStories.md

 * __Consuming:__
   * As a user, I can *quickly* start reading a `story chain`.
-  * As a user, I can read a `story chain` almost as easily as a social media feed.
+  * As a user, I can read a `story chain` as easily as a social media feed.
-    * _'Almost as easily' = Navigation requires clicking instead of scrolling._
   * As a user, I can traverse the `story network`.
   * As a user, I can see my position within the overall `story network`.
   * As a user, I can see which `moments` I have previously encountered in the